Forensic Science Research Glossary

 Practice of concealing a file, message, image, or video within another file, message, image, or video.
 The former is called the “hidden information” and the latter is referred to as the “cover” or “cover material”.

 Features that may be produced during manufacturing that are consistent among items created by the same tool in the same approximate state of wear.
-For example, all guns manufactured right be sharpening or cleaning the machinery.
+For example, all guns manufactured right before sharpening or cleaning the machinery.
 Sub-class characteristics are more restrictive than class characteristics and are not determined prior to manufacturing.
 It is important to recognize subclass influences so the toolmarks they produce are not used for identification purposes.

 The method in question reliably applied in practice.